txus/springpad/Readme.md

 ## Usage

     $ gem install springpad

+Listing notes/tasks:

     $ springpad list note
     $ springpad list task

+Adding a new note or task:

+    $ springpad add note
+    $ (edit with your editor)

+Help about the commands:

     $ springpad --help

 ## Running the tests